norenh/SimpleTester/README.txt

 Build the program with "build.sh" (or the content of it, adapted for your OS) Run it with "run.sh"

-Arguments supported are:
+Arguments supported are (not all are valid for all browsers):

  -e filename used for screenshot if script fails
- -h for running in headless mode (only firefox and chrome supported) -p for browser window persistance after script finishes.
-In headless mode, does nothing -b [firefox|chrome|safari|edge] sets the browser to use -r [HEIGHTxWIDTH] sets initial browser size to height x width, example "-r 1600x1200"
+ -h for running in headless mode (only firefox and chrome and edge supported) -p for browser window persistance after script finishes.
+In headless mode, does nothing -b [firefox|chrome|safari|edge] sets the browser to use -f path to browser (only needed if not in path, safari not supported) -r [HEIGHTxWIDTH] sets initial browser size to height x width, example "-r 1600x1200" -t test run only, only checks config, scripts and some arguments in a dry run

 The config-file should have the following structure:
 ELEMENTNAME [[id|name|cssSelector|tagName|className|linkTest|xpath] "string"]+